cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

 </HighlightBox>

-In the [previous section](./create-message.md) you added the message to create a game along with its serialization and dedicated gRPC function with the help of Ignite CLI.
+In the [previous section](./create-message.md), you added the message to create a game along with its serialization and dedicated gRPC function with the help of Ignite CLI.

+However, it does not create a game yet because you have not implemented the message handling.
+How would you do this?

+## Some initial thoughts

+Dwell on the following questions to guide you in the exercise:

+* How do you sanitize your inputs?
+* How do you avoid conflicts with past and future games?
+* How do you use your files that implement the Checkers rules?

+## Code needs

+* No Ignite CLI is involved here, it is just Go.
+* Of course, you need to know where to put your code - look for `TODO`.
+* How would you unit-test this message handling?
+* How would you use Ignite CLI to locally run a one-node blockchain and interact with it via the CLI to see what you get?

+For now, do not bother with niceties like gas metering or event emission.

-Now you must add code that:
+You must add code that:

 * Creates a brand new game.
 * Saves it in storage.